 Master’s in Communications Programs

 Master’s degree programs in communications and public relations might be the first degree program you consider.
-Requirements may vary depending on the school, but applicants could expect to submit a 3.0 or higher undergraduate GPA in addition to GRE exam scores.
+Requirements may vary depending on the school, but applicants could expect to submit a 3.0 or higher undergraduate GPA in addition to GRE exam scores, although one can find online masters in communication programs that don't require you to take the GRE.
 Other general admissions requirements could also include official transcripts, letters of recommendation, personal essays, CVs, and resumes.
 While the master’s programs may be intensive, their focused nature means that students could expect to complete their degree program in 1 to 2 years, although program lengths vary by school.

 Master’s degree programs could come in a few of the following forms:

 - A Master of Arts in Communications program offers many concentrations such as corporate communications and public relations or broadcast and digital journalism.
 In these programs, students have an opportunity to gain strategic communication knowledge and valuable skills to effectively produce materials relating to brand production, media relations, and social media management.